crabbedh/RC_Controller/README.md

 I received 5 boards for $6 Cdn, $4 US which I received in about 2 weeks)

 bigDumpv*.zip is the arduino IDE code for the Prof Boots mini-dump RC model (large one).
-This code should work with the Prof Boots PCB and with the RC_Controller PCB here.
+This code will work with the Prof Boots PCB and with the RC_Controller PCB here (you may have to change port designations to match your setup.
 The battery monitor and remote power off obviously won't work with the Prof Boots PCB as this doesn't have the necessary hardware.